svanderburg/libilbm/README.md

 libilbm
 =======
-`libilbm` is portable parser library built on top of `libiff`, for ILBM: IFF Interleaved BitMap format, which is used by programs such as Deluxe Paint and Graphicraft to read and write images.
+`libilbm` is a portable parser library built on top of `libiff`, for ILBM: IFF Interleaved BitMap format, which is used by programs such as Deluxe Paint and Graphicraft to read and write images.
 It offers the following features: